Sweeping changes to Oklahoma employer drug testing law

 To learn more about the newly amended Oklahoma Standards for Workplace Drug and Alcohol Testing Act, as well as other workplace-related legislation which made its way through the Oklahoma Legislature this year, please make plans to join us for a complimentary EmployerLINC webinar on Thursday, June 9, 2011, titled “For Better or Worse: Oklahoma Legislature Lays Down New Laws for Employers.”

-For more information, or if you need further guidance about the issue of drug and alcohol testing by employers, please contact our Labor & Employment attorneys.
+For more information, or if you need further guidance about the issue of drug and alcohol testing by employers, please contact our labor and employment attorneys.